 Distilling the Mash

-Our friends over at homedistiller.org have been gracious enough to share with us their calulators for a number of distilling needs.
+Our friends over at homedistiller.org have been gracious enough to share with us their calculators for a number of distilling needs.
 You can find them here.

 Frequently Asked Questions

-- Can I get a catalog?
-You can download and print out your own catalog here.
+Can I get a catalogue?
+You can download and print out your own catalogue here.
 (Adobe Reader required.)